-Max Adams is a critically-acclaimed biographer, archaeologist, traveller and writing coach who lives in North-east England.
-His journeys through the landscapes of the past and the present, of human geography, music, art and culture are a continuing source of inspiration.
+Max Adams is a critically-acclaimed author and biographer, an archaeologist, traveller and writing coach.
+His journeys through the landscapes of the past and the present, of human geography, music, art and culture are a continuing source of inspiration in his writing.

 Born in 1961 in London, he was educated at the University of York, where he read archaeology.
 After a professional career which included the notorious excavations at Christchurch Spitalfields, and several years as Director of Archaeological Services at Durham University, Max went to live in a 40-acre woodland in County Durham for three years.
 A number of years on, Max continues to manage woodland, and still lives on the north-west edge of County Durham, in a more conventional dwelling.
 Max is also a musician, playing drums, harmonicas, Appalachian dulcimer and low-key whistle.

 Max’s first historical biography, Admiral Collingwood: Nelson’s own hero, was published in 2005 to notable praise: ‘A compelling narrative’, Literary Review.
 ‘A lucid, compact style which is a pleasure to read …

 Particularly effective in portraying the orchestrated chaos below deck in battle’, Spectator.